Shopify/slate/docs/css-examples/index.md

 ### Visually hide

 Sometimes it is necessary to visually hide content while keeping it accessible in the DOM.
 This is useful for hiding descriptive text for icons or form labels that you do not want shown.
-Screen readers, for example, do not read placeholder text on inputs as their label so need the `label` element.
+Screen readers, for example, do not read placeholder text on inputs as their label so the `label` element is required.

 ```
+// Visually hidden text
 <label for="test" class="visually-hidden">Email</label>
 <input type="email" name="test" id="test" placeholder="Email">

+// Visually hidden icon fallback text
+{% raw %}{% include 'icon-cart' %}{% endraw %}
+<span class="icon-fallback-text">Cart icon</span>
 ```

 <div class="demo-iframe">
-  <iframe width="100%" height="88" src="../css-examples/visually-hidden" frameborder="0"></iframe>
+  <iframe width="100%" height="274" src="../css-examples/visually-hidden" frameborder="0"></iframe>
 </div>